 - their email address can only be accessed by the them.
 It does not need to be the address they used to set up their digital identity.

-If your business appoints another business to manage your tax affairs such as a tax professional practice, you will use the ATO’s Access Manager to establish the authorisation.
-Meaning, you don’t authorise the practice or tax professional in RAM and they don’t use RAM to authorise you.
+If your business appoints a tax professional practice to manage your tax affairs, you don’t need to authorise the practice or tax professional in RAM and they don’t use RAM to authorise you.

 For each government online service, you can authorise users with either: